yeti/Manticore-ViewManager/README.md

 ##Getting started : basic usage

-###### Import Manticore
+#### Import Manticore

-Wherever you are using Manticore, importing `ManticoreViewFactory.h` will provide your file with all the necessary classes.
+Importing `ManticoreViewFactory.h` will provide everything needed.

 ```objc
 #import <ManticoreViewManager.h>
 ```

-###### Create your View-Controllers : Sub-class *MCSectionViewController* or *MCViewController*
+#### Create your Views

-We will create one section with two views.
-Section have to sub-class *MCSectionViewController* and views have to sub-class *MCViewController*.
-Create these classes with their .xib (nib) associated.
+Let's create a simple application, composed of two Views in a Section.
+Sections have to sub-class *MCSectionViewController* and Views have to sub-class *MCViewController*.
+Create these classes with their associated .xib (nib).
+For now, think of a Section as a container for Views that are related.

 ```objc
 // Section1VC.h